Composable security of delegated quantum computation: Blind and verifiable DQC

-Finding a simulator to prove the composability of a protocol can be challenging.
-In this section we reduce the task of proving that a DQC protocol provides composable security (blindness and verifiability) to proving that the map implemented by the protocol is close to some ideal map that intuitively provides both (stand\-/alone) blindness and verifiability.
-The converse also holds: any protocol which provides composable security must be close to this ideal map.
+Finding a simulator to prove the security of a protocol can be challenging.
+In this section we reduce the task of proving that a DQC protocol constructs the ideal resource $\aS^{\blind}_{\verif}$ to proving that the map implemented by the protocol is close to some ideal map that intuitively provides some form of local\-/blindness\-/and\-/verifiability.
+The converse also holds: any protocol which constructs $\aS^{\blind}_{\verif}$ must be close to this ideal map.

 A malicious server Bob will not apply the CPTP maps assigned to him by the protocol, but his own set of cheating maps $\{\cF_i : \lo{CB} \to \lo{CB}\}_{i=1}^{N-1}$.
-A protocol provides stand\-/alone blindness\footnoteremember{fn:sa}{We provide formal definitions of stand\-/alone blindness and verifiability in \secref{sec:sa.defs}.} if the final state held by Bob could have been generated by a local map on his system \--- say, $\cF$ \--- independently from Alice's input, but which naturally depends on his behavior given by the maps $\{\cF_i \}_i$.
-It provides stand\-/alone verifiability\footnoterecall{fn:sa}, if the final state held by Alice is either the correct outcome or some error flag.
-Combining the two gives an ideal map of the from $\cU \tensor \cF^{\ok} + \cE^{\rr} \tensor \cF^{\err}$, where $\cF^{\ok}$ and $\cF^{\err}$ break $\cF$ down in two maps which result in the correct outcome and an error flag, respectively.
+Furthermore, he might hold (the $B$ part of) a purification of Alice's input, $\psi_{ABR}$.
+Intuitively, a protocol provides local\-/blindness\footnoteremember{fn:sa}{We provide formal definitions of local\-/blindness and local\-/verifiability in \secref{sec:sa.defs}.} if the final state held by Bob could have been generated by a local map on his system \--- say, $\cF$ \--- independently from Alice's input, but which naturally depends on his behavior given by the maps $\{\cF_i \}_i$.
+It provides local\-/verifiability\footnoterecall{fn:sa} if the final state held by Alice is either the correct outcome or some error flag.
+Combining the two gives an ideal map of the from $\cU \tensor \cF^{\ok} + \cE^{\err} \tensor \cF^{\err}$, where $\cF^{\ok}$ and $\cF^{\err}$ break $\cF$ down in two maps which result in the correct outcome and an error flag, respectively.

-\begin{deff}[Stand-alone blind verifiability] We say that a DQC protocol provides stand\-/alone $\eps$\=/blind verifiability, if, for all adversarial behaviors $\{\cF_i\}_i$, there exist two completely positive, trace non\-/increasing maps $\cF_B^{\ok}$ and $\cF_B^{\err}$, such that where $\cP_{AB} : \lo{AB} \to \lo{AB}$ is the map corresponding to a protocol run with Alice behaving honestly and Bob using his cheating operations $\{\cF_i\}_i$, and $ \cE^{\rr}$ discards the $A$ system and produces an error flag $\proj{\err}$ orthogonal to all possible valid outputs.
-We say that the protocol provides stand\-/alone $\eps$\=/blind verifiability for a set of initial states $\cB$, if \eqnref{eq:verif.bv} holds when applied to these states, i.e., for all $\psi_{ABR} \in \cB$,
+\begin{deff}[local-blind-verifiability] We say that a DQC protocol provides $\eps$\=/local\-/blind\-/verifiability, if, for all adversarial behaviors $\{\cF_i\}_i$, there exist two completely positive, trace non\-/increasing maps $\cF_B^{\ok}$ and $\cF_B^{\err}$, such that where $\cP_{AB} : \lo{AB} \to \lo{AB}$ is the map corresponding to a protocol run with Alice behaving honestly and Bob using his cheating operations $\{\cF_i\}_i$, and $\cE^{\err}_A$ discards the $A$ system and produces an error flag $\proj{\err}$ orthogonal to all possible valid outputs.
+We say that the protocol provides $\eps$\=/local\-/blind\-/verifiability for a set of initial states $\cB$, if \eqnref{eq:verif.bv} holds when applied to these states, i.e., for all $\psi_{ABR} \in \cB$,

 \end{deff}

 \begin{rem} For simplicity, this definition assumes the allowed leaks (e.g., input size, computation size) to be fixed, and applies to all protocols $\cP_{AB}$ tailored for inputs with an identical leak (e.g., identical size).
 These leaks could be explicitly modeled by allowing the maps $\cF_B^{\ok}$ and $\cF_B^{\err}$ to depend on them. \end{rem}